 50 To say that a measure is in the "possession" of the House is not to say that it is also the "property" of the House, within the meaning of parliamentary law.
 In the context of the legislative process, "possession" is established by physical custody of a measure's "bill file".
+The "bill file" is the customary, tangible file folder that failed, did not result in the bill automatically becoming the "property" of the House, thus exposing the bill to additional procedural actions repugnant to the author.51

-The "bill file" is the customary, tangible file folder that holds all allied documents and accompanies the bill throughout the legislative process, from the time of introduction to arrival in the legislative archives maintained by the Oklahoma Secretary of State.
+Joint Rule 5 simply provides the basic mechanics of the conference process establishing which chamber has possession of a bill at specific points in the "conference" process.52 A failed motion to adopt a conference committee report (CCR), addressed in Section 5.1, paragraph (c), says that the House will continue to retain control of a House bill when a motion to adopt a CCR on that same bill fails of adoption in the House.53 holds all allied documents and accompanies the bill throughout the legislative process, from the time of introduction to arrival in the legislative archives maintained by the Oklahoma Secretary of State.
 Possession cannot occur simultaneously and is always sequential.
 Only one of four entities can have physical "possession" of a measure at any given time, the House of Representatives, the Senate, the Governor or the Secretary of State.
 In contrast to "possession", a measure becomes the "property" of the House when the author can no longer exercise the right, under the House Rules or general parliamentary law, to unilaterally withdraw the measure from further consideration by the House.
 Although the House must have possession of a measure for it to ever become the property of the House, it is possible for the House to have possession of a measure without it being considered as the property of the House, e.g. prior to the vote being ordered in committee for recommendation or on the House Floor for final passage.
-51 A similar situation occurred in the 2012 legislative session when a motion to adopt the Joint Committee Report (JCR) on Senate Bill 1983 failed and the author withdrew the bill from further consideration.
-See Prec.
-Okla.
-H. of Rep., § 10.4(7.), 53rd Leg., 2nd Reg.
-Sess.
-(May 25, 2012).
-52 Possession of a measure at a particular time is a significant matter in the legislative process.
-See Mason's Manual of Legislative Procedure 533 § 761(8) (National Conference of State Legislatures 2010).